Coronavirus: Dublin and Cork airports to scale back services

 The number of flights operating at Dublin was down 22 per cent on Wednesday compared to the same day in 2019.

-Many shops and restaurants have remained opened but all bars in the airports are closed.
+Many shops and restaurants have remained opened but all the bars in the airports are closed.

 “We have a national responsibility to keep our airports open for Ireland’s supply chain and to help ensure that essential flight operations for cargo can continue,” Mr Philips said.